 A competition is always a great way to get more fresh eyes on your business, but ensure you are strategic with it.

 You could offer a 1:1 or a free audit to business owners as a prize but ensure you are attracting the right audience so you don't end up giving something away to a one man band with no budget to ever work with you again.

 If you are trying to promote an online masterclass you could include a competition into your promotion and give away a space on that masterclass.

 People always want to pick your brains and, while we'd usually advise against that, these are unprecedented times so we'd be offering as much value as we possibly could.

 However, it's important to be strategic about how you allow people access to you for free advice.

-If we had no clients right now, or needed more, we'd consider offering a regular drop in service where businesses could pick our brains for free on Zoom or Google Hangouts once a week.
+If we had no clients right, or needed more, we'd consider offering a regular drop in service where businesses could pick our brains for free on Zoom or Google Hangouts, or even in a Facebook Room once a week.